bulletmark/edir/README.md

 Type `edir -h` to see the arguments supported.

-The options `--all`, `--recurse`, `--quiet`, `--no-git`, `--trash`, `--suffix`, are sensible candidates to consider setting as default.
+The options `--all`, `--recurse`, `--quiet`, `--no-git`, `--trash`, `--suffix`, `--no-color` are sensible candidates to consider setting as default.
 If you set these then "on-the-fly" negation options `-A`, `-R`, `-Q`, `-g`, `-T`, are also provided to temporarily override and disable default options on the command line.

 ## Examples